Choosing a Good Domain Name

 It's a lot easier to type (and say) shorter domain names.
 And if you're giving your domain name to customers, they're going to be annoyed if they have to type a really long name into their browser.
 It's much easier to type joeswidgets.com than joessuperwidgetfactory.com.

 3. Be sure you can say the name without having to spell it out for people.

 If you meet customers in person, speak to them over the phone, go to trade shows, or otherwise ever have to tell someone your domain name, consider how easy (or difficult) it is to say the name you want to use.
 Do you have to spell it out for people because the name isn't spelled like it sounds?
 In particular, names using "ph" (instead of f) or "y" (instead of i) in the name might be problem areas.
 Similarly, a name like Flickr or Zoomr or any other name where "er" has been replaced with "r" will always have to be spelled out, at least until it's become so popular that everyone knows how it's spelled.

 Also, while you can use dashes in your domain name, you probably shouldn't, unless you're prepared to register both the dashed and un-dashed versions.
 (I registered both dot-o-mator.com and dotomator.com for this site.)

 4. Search for your prospective name on Google.

 If you want to make it easy for people to find your site, then choose a name that has few existing matches in Google... the fewer the better.
 That way when people search for your site, yours will come up first in the search results.
-Whereas if there are already 2.3 million matches for the name you want to use, it's going to be very difficult for people to find you via search.
+If there are already millions of matches for the name you want to use, or if the name is a popular and generic term that's already cluttered with search results, it's going to be very difficult for people to find you via search.

 5. Use a distinctive name.